bevyengine/rfcs/rfcs/70-book_evolution_in_main.md

 ## Summary

-Reduce the cost of starting the book, and of book evolutions with new versions of Bevy
+Reduce the cost of starting the book, and of ongoing book evolution with new versions of Bevy.

 ## Motivation